swq123459/ZernikeMoment_SubPixel_Detection/README.md

 ## How it Works
-- my paper: SUBPIXEL EDGE DETECTION BASED ON EDGE GRADIENT DIRECTIONAL INTERPOLATION AND ZERNIKE MOMENT http://www.dpi-proceedings.com/index.php/dtcse/article/view/24488
+- my paper: SUBPIXEL EDGE DETECTION BASED ON EDGE GRADIENT DIRECTIONAL INTERPOLATION AND ZERNIKE MOMENT http://www.dpi-proceedings.com/index.php/dtcse/article/view/24488 or dowlownd from my rep which names paper